atmajs/mask-binding/README.md

 	<li>
 		Inline Binding Utility: <code> "Users name is #{bind:name}"</code>
 		<div>
-			Can be used in Literals and Attributes Values
+			Can be used in literals and attribute values
 		</div>
 	</li>
 </ul>